TBD54566975/did-dht/spec/registry/spec.md

 3. Expand the `did:key` using the [process outlined in the did:key spec](https://w3c-ccg.github.io/did-method-key/#read),
 with `options.publicKeyFormat` set to `JsonWebKey`.
 4. Optionally, amend the [[ref:DID Document]] with additional properties (Verification Methods, Services, etc.).
-5. Follow steps 3 onward in as outlined in the [create section of the spec](../index.html#create), using the identifier from step 2.
+5. Follow steps 3 onward as outlined in the [create section of the spec](../index.html#create), using the identifier from step 2.

 ::: todo
 [](https://github.com/w3c-ccg/did-method-key/issues/66)